-Child maintenance service is financial support towards your child’s everyday living costs.
+This service provides financial support towards your child’s everyday living costs.
 This maintenance applies when you’ve separated from the other parent who is considered as the primary carer.

 In many cases, you and your ex-partner can arrange child maintenance yourself, if you can agree.
 This is called a ‘Family-Based Arrangement’.